top of page

 3. Whole-Body Focus

 Even if your main complaint is your neck or low back, we might work with the hips, ribs, or even the feet.
-Fascia is connected from head to toe—so we look for patterns, not just isolated pain.
+Fascia is connected from head to toe, so we look for patterns, not just isolated pain.

 4. Nervous System Awareness

 Fascia and your nervous system are closely intertwined.
 When we give your body slow, safe, sustained input, your system can begin to shift out of “fight-or-flight” and into a more relaxed, healing state.
 That’s where deeper change happens.
+Many clients describe the experience as:

 “Deceptively gentle, but surprisingly powerful.”